odow/StochOptFormat/README.md

       `random_variables`, and the values are the value of the random variable in that realization.

-  - `successors::List{Object}`
+  - `successors::Object`

-    The list of edges exiting the node.
-Each object has two keys, `node::String` and `probability::Number` which give the probability of transitioning from the current node to `node`.
+    An object in which the keys correspond to nodes and the values correspond to the probability of transitioning from the current node to the key node.

 - `subproblems::Object`